RaviTejaVattem/vscode-testing-extension/blog.md

 # Angular and Karma Test Extension for VS Code

 This Visual Studio Code extension allows you to view, run, debug, and check coverage for your Angular tests.
-It leverages the new VS Code testing API and is inspired by the Karma Test Explorer.
+It leverages the new [vscode testing API](https://code.visualstudio.com/api/extension-guides/testing) and is inspired by the [Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer).

-### List of items

-- History
-- Expectations from any testing extension we want to build
-- About the vscode testing API
-- How this extension is built
+With this blog I will try to explain about the vscode testing api and how I built this extension so that you can take these learnings to build your own testing extension.

 ## History

-- Initially, test extensions were expected to run, debug, and check coverage.
-The Test Explorer UI extension provided these features until the VS Code team natively supported them with the testing API and corresponding UI in version 1.59.
+- The earlier versions of the test extensions were based on [the test explorer](https://github.com/hbenl/vscode-test-explorer) api.
+The language specific extensions were built on top of this UI and its adapters.
+The explorer UI used to provide required apis and UI and the adapters have the required logic facilitate the communication between the test framework and the explorer.
-- Now, the VS Code team has added APIs and the UI for most of these features from the Test Explorer UI extension and added several new features, making it easier for developers to create custom test extensions.
+- The VS Code team now natively supports most of these features starting from version 1.59 and this is now the recommended way to build any test extensions.

-## Expectations from any testing extension we want to build

-From any testing extension we build, we have a few basic test requirements/functions:

-- A proper UI to see the tests in a project
-- Option to run a test and check its pass or fail status
-- Ability to debug tests
-- To check the coverage of the tests executed

 ## About the VS Code testing API